SDCG69/SDCG-V10/content/handbook/erogenous-zones.md

 Foot reflexology has long mapped connections between specific foot zones and the rest of the body, and the concentrated nerve endings in the soles and toes make the feet genuinely responsive to the right touch.
 For some people this crosses from pleasure into overwhelming sensitivity — the response is highly individual, and discovering which it is for your partner is itself part of the fun.

 [image src="media/img/ez4.jpg" alt="Erogenous Zones"]

+The vast majority of those surveyed have stated that having their partner kissing, massaging, licking or sucking their feet and toes is immensely pleasurable.

 ## How to Explore